Lauda station: Passenger services

 Being on the Odenwald Railway and the Tauber Valley Railway, Lauda was for decades a stop for long-distance trains.
 In the peak years, there were ten express services daily, mainly of the long routes between Berlin and Stuttgart and between the Palatinate and Franconia.
 In 1886, the first direct connection ran to Berlin.
 Up until the Second World War, changing destinations were added, some with through coaches, such as Metz, Leipzig, Paris, Carlsbad (now Karlovy Vary), Dresden, Breslau (now Wrocław), Milan and Naples.
-In the interwar period, Deutsche Reichsbahn coaches ran from Berlin to Bad Mergentheim and back, with the coaches separated or attached in Lauda.
+In the interwar period, Deutsche Reichsbahn through coaches ran from Berlin to Bad Mergentheim and back, with the coaches separated or attached in Lauda.

 With the division of Germany and the associated displacement of the traffic flows, the Hamburg–Stuttgart route replaced the route to and from Berlin.
 In the 1960s and 1970s, Deutsche Bundesbahn (DB) operated through coaches on the Hamburg–Ulm route via the Tauber Valley Railway, with the coaches separated or attached in Lauda station.
 In 1991, DB opened the Mannheim–Stuttgart high-speed railway, creating additional capacity for north–south traffic.
 This meant that the Würzburg–Stuttgart route and thus Lauda station lost its high-quality passenger trains.
 The only exception was the Interregio service, Rennsteig from Erfurt to Stuttgart, which was discontinued in 2001.

 Today

-In 2012, the station is served every two hours by Regional-Express services on the Würzburg–Stuttgart route.
+The station is served every two hours by Regional-Express services on the Würzburg–Stuttgart route.
 On this line, some additional services mean that there are sometimes services each hour.
 Regional-Express services also operate between Aschaffenburg and Crailsheim serving the station every two hours, this train has been branded as the Main-Tauber Express.
 In addition, the station is served by Regionalbahn several services on the Wertheim–Lauda route each day.
-Another Regionalbahn service runs every two hours from Würzburg to Lauda, with most trains continuing to Bad Mergentheim and some trains continue to Crailsheim.
+Another Regionalbahn service runs hourly from Würzburg to Lauda, with most trains continuing to Bad Mergentheim and some trains continue to Crailsheim.
 This route has additional services in busy periods.
+Services as of 2023: